econsociety/esuh/_research/2025-11-24-uh-historical-tuition.md

 subtitle: How the up-front cost of attending UH has changed over the years
 author: Isaac Turner
 date: 2025-11-24
 excerpt: "Using the Internet Archive's Wayback Machine, I analyzed how UH tuition has changed since fiscal year 2009.
 Three trends emerge: a relatively constant increase of 2-3% most years, a large jump (~38%) between FY2012 and FY2013, and no tuition increases since FY2022.
-Comparing costs for an undergraduate student taking 12 credits in FY2009 ($2,262) with the same in FY2026 ($4,771) highlights a 111% increase—substantially outpacing general inflation.
-While UH's tuition freeze since FY2022 directly benefits current students, tuition is only one component of total costs students face.
-Future installments will expand this analysis to include housing, transportation, and foregone job earnings, culminating in a UH Inflation Index which reflects the true economic reality for UH students."
+Comparing costs for an undergraduate student taking 12 credits in FY2009..."
 topic:
-  - Education
   - Inflation
 citations:
   - Trends in higher education series trends in college pricing and student.
 College Board. (n.d.). https://research.collegeboard.org/media/pdf/Trends-in-College-Pricing-and-Student-Aid-2024-ADA.pdf